Hijack the Seas: Tsunami

 Which it was because I had seen this place before.

 “The coven’s enclave,” I croaked, staring at one of their funny advertising signs, this one with a cauldron that a pert redheaded witch was stirring with a wand.
 Or maybe that was supposed to be an oversized spoon; I couldn’t tell as she wasn’t moving, and neither were the contents of her brew.
-That wasn’t normal for the coven’s hideaway, which I’d visited once before and obtained the prototype for the armor I was currently wearing.
+That wasn’t normal for the coven’s hideaway, which I’d visited once before when I obtained the prototype for the armor I was currently wearing.

 They were gone, along with the formerly brilliant, animated street, which had rivaled the neon lights of old Vegas.
-The magic that had illuminated it was dark now, with some signs still in place on tumbled-down, dust-covered buildings, but none were working.
+The magic that had illuminated it was dark now, with some signs still in place on tumbled-down, dust-covered buildings, but none working.
 I guessed that wasn’t surprising, as many buildings looked like a fire had raged through them, collapsing roofs, eating through walls, and leaving everything looking more like a field of charcoal than the colorful, vibrant place I remembered.

 And since the wards that had protected the complex hadn’t been able to extinguish the fire, I was pretty sure I knew what kind it had been.
 The gods brooked no rivals.
 It was something that the coven’s patented go-to-ground model for survival had had no chance against.